Optimizing Images for Web and Print

 Resolution: Pixels Per Inch

 The resolution of an image is measured in pixels per in (ppi).
 The minimum resolution for an image that is being uploaded online is 72ppi.
-Anything less than 72ppi will result in a) poor quality and b) a very small image.
+Anything less than 72ppi will result in:

 "Pixels per inch" is exactly what it sounds like, too!
 The term is simply describing the number of pixels in an image.
 If we zoom in and compare the amount of pixels in an image at 72ppi versus 300ppi, we are going to see a lot more pixels:

-The small, rectangular bounding box represents the area that we zoomed in on.
+The small, rectangular bounding box in the photo above represents the area that we zoomed in on.
 At 72ppi, a lot more colors are showing up, whereas at 300ppi, there aren't as many.
 This is because 300ppi is a much higher resolution, therefore the image has more detail (pixels) per inch.

 You can also think of it this way: in the 72ppi image, you have a lot of information compressed into a smaller file, whereas at 300ppi, the information is more spread out.